DrewCarlson/AnyStream/docs/installation/getting-started.md

 # Getting started

+This page covers running the AnyStream server manually.
+See [Installation > Docker](docker.md) to use the containerized server.

 ### Read this first

 AnyStream is a private streaming service for your media files.
 Third party APIs and optional external applications are